Skip to content

 There are 138 kV and 230 kV power lines that deliver electricity to substations serving about 14,000 customers within the City of Powell River and surrounding communities, including Lund, Cortes Island, Texada Island, and Saltery Bay.

-We are replacing the aging 138 kV line that crosses Jervis Inlet and Agamemnon Channel.
+We are replacing the aging 138 kV power line that crosses Jervis Inlet and Agamemnon Channel.
 The Jervis Inlet crossing was removed in October 2025 and will be replaced in spring 2027.
-The Agamemnon Channel crossing will be removed in April and replaced in the fall.
+The Agamemnon Channel crossing was removed in April 2026 and replaced in the fall.

 Both crossings will be rebuilt to 230 kV standards to increase system capacity and support future growth.